raezon/first_nest_package/README.md

 # Publish Nest js module on npm.github

-Welcome to the repository for our first Node module published as an npm package!
+first Node module published as an npm package!
 This project is aimed at providing a template to publish a nest js module to npm.github
 ## Publishing your own package
 1. Modify package.json